 See also: The HttpSecurityService Properties section from the Jespa Operator's Manual

-Modify your application's web.xml to add a filter-mapping and filter sections.
+Modify your application's web.xml to add filter-mapping and filter sections like the following:

 <filter> <filter-name>HttpSecurityFilter</filter-name> <filter-class>jespa.http.HttpSecurityFilter</filter-class> <init-param> <param-name>properties.path</param-name> <param-value>/WEB-INF/jespa1.prp</param-value> </init-param> </filter> <filter-mapping> <filter-name>HttpSecurityFilter</filter-name> <url-pattern>/*</url-pattern> </filter-mapping>

-The url-pattern /* is required.
-SPNEGO authentication applies to the entire host and not specific resources (although Anonymous Access as described in the Jespa Operator's Manual can allow access without requiring authentication).
+The url-pattern must be /* as Kerberos authentication applies to the entire host and not specific resources (although Anonymous Access as described in the Jespa Operator's Manual can allow access without requiring authentication).

 Reload the webapp and review log files for errors.